Jacobson v. United States: Subsequent lower-court jurisprudence

 Jacobson remains the Court's current standard on the issue as it has not considered an entrapment case since.
 Similar sting operations continue to be widely used against all types of targets and in new ways.
 Most significantly, the rise of the Internet has resulted in operations where investigators pose as minors of either sex in chat rooms, trying to entice online predators to come meet them in person and have sex.
 When they do, they are arrested.
 These operations have become popular viewing on Dateline NBCs "To Catch A Predator" segments and other television shows.

 Most such operations are over very quickly and result in guilty pleas, but entrapment is sometimes alleged, and a protracted investigation of a Florida man resulted in the first Internet entrapment case to be considered at the appellate level.
-Writing for a Ninth Circuit majority (the arrest occurred in California) in Poehlman v United States, 217 F3d 692 (9th Cir 2000), Judge Alex Kozinski reversed the conviction, saying the defendant had met the Jacobson standard and shown that the idea of crossing state lines to have sex with a minor had been implanted only after extensive email correspondence with an undercover FBI agent.
+Writing for a Ninth Circuit majority (the arrest occurred in California) in United States v Poehlman, 217 F3d 692 (9th Cir 2000), Judge Alex Kozinski reversed the conviction, saying the defendant had met the Jacobson standard and shown that the idea of crossing state lines to have sex with a minor had been implanted only after extensive email correspondence with an undercover FBI agent.
 In 2014 a case resulting from a sting operation was ruled by a Federal court to have been "cut from whole cloth" by ATF operatives and to have constituted as entrapment by the ATF; the case was dismissed.